imhazige/myblog/_drafts/2018-05-24-upstart-init-systemd-a-simple-instruction.md

   - ubuntu
 ---
 ## [systemd](https://www.freedesktop.org/software/systemd/man/systemd.service.html)
+- systemd is now supported by most linux system, and is the recommended way contrast to old upstart and init
 - the systemd config file is under /lib/systemd/system
 - env vars only able to be set in ExecStart or ExecStartPre, best way is to set in the script
 - WorkingDirectory can not use double quote, seems to be a bug?